BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 >At some point you know, if you're intelligent; you realize maybe there's something else out there -- Josh Tenenbaum

+This might be a problem because, as we know, quantum theory and relativity theory, i.e., the physics of the small and big, do not work together, and Gödel's incompleteness theorem hints at the depressing reality that there might never be a theory of everything.
+Another problem is cognition.
+We still know very little about what we perceive.
+Call me crazy, but it might have nothing to do with reality, so how can we program a machine to perceive like we do if we have no clue what we actually perceive and how?

-But is this enough?
+But thre is even more.
-Does this even lead to the right track?
 *Daeyeol Lee* argues that true intelligence (*lively intelligence*) should promote -- not interfere with -- the replication of the genes responsible for its creation.
 The will to reproduce and to self-preserve ones own being and species injects the world with *meaning*.
 Until then, machines will always only be surrogates of human intelligence, which unfortunately still leaves open the possibility of an abusive relation between people and artificial intelligence.
 **Replication** and **self-preservation** seems to be the one and only predefined rule at which living beings operate.

 Today, a lot of hype still surrounds AI development, which is expected of any new emerging technology in the market.
-Surely we accomplished a lot in building more sophisticated thermostats but it may be the case that we did not come any closer towards creating *human intelligence*.
+Surely we accomplished a lot in building more sophisticated thermostats.
+AI also helped us in the sciences but it may be the case that we did not come any closer towards creating *human intelligence*.
 The overenthusiasm of the tech-industry is slowly crumbeling and a period of disillusionment is on the horizon.
 Maybe this gives us the possibility to breathe and think about the technology we really wanna create and use.